magepages/mpdocs/docs/custom-stock-status/index.md

 ### 5. Attention

-- When you want to remove the extension, you should use composer to run the command: `bin / magento module: uninstall Mageplaza_StockStatus`
+- When you want to remove the extension, you should use composer to run the command: `bin/magento module:uninstall Mageplaza_StockStatus`

 - If you delete the extension manually, you need to delete more the `mp_dynamic_groups` and `mp_stock_status` attributes in the database or in the backend.